-(ae) New standards and interpretations effective after 01 January 2017 (continued)
+(ae) New standards and interpretations effective after 01 January 2018 (continued)

-IFRS 9, 'Financial instruments' In July 2014, the IASB issued IFRS 9 Financial Instruments ("IFRS 9"), which replaces IAS 39 "Financial Instruments: Recognition and Measurement".
-IFRS 9 addresses all aspects of financial instruments including classification and measurement, impairment and hedge accounting. (a) Classification and measurement The standard requires the Group to consider two criteria when determining the measurement basis for debt instruments (e.g. loans, debt securities) held as financial assets: i) its business model for managing those financial assets; and ii) cash flow characteristics of the assets.
-And based on these criteria, debt instruments are measured at amortized cost, fair value through OCI, or fair value through profit or loss.
-Equity instruments are measured at fair value through profit or loss.
-However, the Group may, at initial recognition of a non-trading equity instrument, irrevocably elect to designate the instrument as fair value through OCI, with no subsequent recycling to profit and loss.
-In addition, the Group may, at initial recognition, irrevocably elect to designate a financial asset as fair value through profit or loss, if doing so eliminates or significantly reduces an accounting mismatch which would otherwise arise.
-This designation is also available to existing financial assets.
-For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value, through profit or loss.
-1 January 2018 ------------------------------------ --- ----------------
+IFRS 9, "Financial Instruments" In July 2014, the IASB issued IFRS ("IFRS 9"), which replaces IAS 39 Recognition and Measurement".
+IFF of financial instruments includ measurement, impairment and her (a) Classification and measure The standard requires the Group when determining the measur instruments (e.g. loans, debt sec assets: i) its business model for managi and ii) cash flow characteristics of the And based on these criteria, debt in at amortised cost, fair value thr through profit or loss.
+Equity instruments are measured a or loss.
+However, the Group may, non-trading equity instrument, irrev the instrument as fair value through recycling to profit and loss, whi income in profit and loss.
+In addition, the Group may, at initia elect to designate a financial ass profit or loss, if doing so eliminate an accounting mismatch which wo designation is also available to exis For financial liabilities, there were no and measurement except for the r own credit risk in other comprehen designated at fair value, through pr